sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 The following stats are collected.
 These stats can be used to assess the performance and SLA (_Service Level Agreement_) compliance.</br>
 The stats are collected by telemetry service that serves the main receiver.
 Hence the stats update occur only when main receiver is connected.</br>

-- The counters are persisted in STATE-DB with keys as "EVENT-STATS|<counter name>"
+- The counters are persisted in STATE-DB with keys as "EVENT-STATS|< counter name >"
 - The counters are cumulative.
 - The counters lifetime is tied with lifetime of STATE-DB.
+- The telemetry supports streaming of EVENT-STATS table ON-CHANGE in streaming mode.

 #### counters
 - events-sent-cnt: